 So I’m going to leave it there, or we will be here all night.
 Music is something I could talk and talk and talk about.

-I was 100% sure it would have been a Bowie or Blondie tune … but no it was Cyndi Lauper -‘Girls just want to have fun’ .. the reasoning – I’m ditzy, slightly mad and I like to have fun.
+I was 100% sure it would have been a Bowie or Blondie tune … but no, no, no it was infact Cyndi Lauper -‘Girls just want to have fun’ … the reasoning – I’m ditzy, slightly mad and I like to have fun.

 He’s not far wrong…

 10 thoughts on “Music was my first love…”